RottenSailer/PathFinding-C-/README.txt

-Download the whole file to try the software.
+Download the whole named "TRY THE SOFTWARE" file to interact with the software.